Ezzhingy/thank-you/README.md

 - CSR vs SSR and how to interact with both in a Next.js environment
 - Manipulate user UIDs to store and send card files
   - How to create separate collections and when to generate unique document IDs vs use custom ones
-- Anthentication in server components (as compared to client components)
+- Authentication in server components (as compared to client components)